asu-cactus/netsdb/README.md

 Run 'bin/tpchPrepareTraining'

 #### Step 3.
-Run each of above workload with each of potential partitioning candidate in each training environment.
+Run all workloads with all potential partitioning candidates in each training environment.
 Store this information into a RUN_STAT table.

 An example for this step is coded in: src/tpch/source/tpchGenTrace.cc